zmfrew/find-my-food/README.md

 # Find-My-Food
 Find-My-Food is a complete rewrite and redesign of an existing app I created called Restaurant-Roulette.
 I chose to rewrite over refactor to build the app from the ground up with testability in mind.
-Additionally, it would be much easier to write the UI from scratch rather than completely refactor an existing flow.

 ## Features
 * Search for local restaurants